 8. The Village and the Town currently have no agreements in order to carry out the dissolution.
-[This Plan was developed following Town Board review and affirmation of the Committee's recommendations - pending confirmation following the Town Board Meeting on November 8, 2012].
 The Committee anticipates that if dissolution of the Village is ultimately approved by Mannsville voters that the succeeding Town government will provide for and comply with the Plan set forth in this document.
 The Study Committee recognizes the Plan could be impacted by unforeseen circumstances occurring at the time of dissolution.
 Thus, this document is a plan, not a guarantee.
 However, both Town and Village representatives on the Committee endorse this Dissolution Plan, which was developed in good faith and with the input of all members of the Committee.